eatcomics/libperspective/README.md

 # libperspective
 LibPerspective is a utility library for writing software on Sega Dreamcast VMU - Originally By Kresna

+It includes some macros for drawing sprites, input, and sleep/mode button support.

 I've made some changes because there were some bugs.
 That said, I haven't fully tested everything yet, so I can't promise my changes don't break anything.

 Copyright (c) 2018 Kresna Susila https://slum.online/dreamcast/